 The llama (Lama glama), along with the alpaca, is one of two domesticated camelids in South America.
-It is the largest of the New World camelids, reaching heights of about 4 feet (1.25 m) at the shoulder or 6 feet (1.83 m) at the top of the head.
-A fully-grown adult llama typically weighs between 300 and 450 pounds (135 to 205 kg).
+It is the largest of the New World camelids, reaching heights of about 4 feet (1.25 meters) at the shoulder or 6 feet (1.83 meters) at the top of the head.
+A fully-grown adult llama typically weighs between 300 and 450 pounds (135 to 205 kilograms).

 One other role is reserved for a select few llamas at Machu Picchu, where they graze freely and help keep the grass nice and short.

-The guanaco (Lama guanicoe) is the second tallest New World camelid after the llama -- and one of the largest wild mammals in South America -- standing at between 3.6 and 3.8 feet (1.10 to 1.16 m) tall at the shoulder.
-Adults typically weigh between 175 and 265 pounds (80 to 120 kg), significantly lighter than the bulkier llama.
+The guanaco (Lama guanicoe) is the second tallest New World camelid after the llama—and one of the largest wild mammals in South America—standing at between 3.6 and 3.8 feet (1.10 to 1.16 meters) tall at the shoulder.
+Adults typically weigh between 175 and 265 pounds (80 to 120 kilograms), significantly lighter than the bulkier llama.
 Genetic research indicates that the llama is the domesticated form of the guanaco.

 Like other South American camelids, guanacos are herd animals, living in groups comprising a single territorial male with his family (or harem), all-male groups or groups of adult females with their young.

-According to the IUCN Red List of Threatened Species ("Lama guanicoe" entry), “At the national level, guanacos are likely to become extinct in three out of the five countries comprising their historic distributional range.”
+According to the IUCN Red List of Threatened Species, “At the national level, guanacos are likely to become extinct in three out of the five countries comprising their historic distributional range.”
 Peru has a population of only 3,500 guanacos and there is a real threat that the guanaco could disappear from the country altogether.

 The alpaca (Vicugna pacos) is one of two domesticated camelids in South America, the other being the larger llama.
 Alpacas are descended from wild vicuñas, while llamas are descended from wild guanacos.

-An adult alpaca stands at about 3 feet (0.91 m) at the shoulder and 4.5 to 5 feet (1.37 to 1.52 m) from the toes to the tips of the ears (making them smaller than llamas and guanacos but larger than vicuñas).
-Male alpacas normally weight between 140 and 185 pounds (64 to 84 kg); females tend to be smaller, weighing from 105 to 150 pounds (48 to 68 kg).
+An adult alpaca stands at about 3 feet (0.91 meters) at the shoulder and 4.5 to 5 feet (1.37 to 1.52 meters) from the toes to the tips of the ears (making them smaller than llamas and guanacos but larger than vicuñas).
+Male alpacas normally weight between 140 and 185 pounds (64 to 84 kilograms); females tend to be smaller, weighing from 105 to 150 pounds (48 to 68 kilograms).

-Alpaca herds are found on the highland plateaus of southern Peru, Ecuador, northern Bolivia and northern Chile.
-According to the Food and Agriculture Organization of the United Nations (FAO), about 80 percent of the global population (at least three million) is found in Peru, primarily in the southern regions of Puno, Arequipa and Cusco (see “Harvesting of Textile Animal Fibres”).
+Alpaca herds are found on the highland plateaus of southern Peru, Ecuador, northern Bolivia, and northern Chile.
+According to the Food and Agriculture Organization of the United Nations (FAO), about 80 percent of the global population (at least 3 million) is found in Peru, primarily in the southern regions of Puno, Arequipa, and Cusco.

 Alpacas most closely resemble a small llama rather than the more slender guanaco and vicuña.
 They often have a “teddy bear”-like appearance due to fleece growing thickly on both their legs and faces.
 Alpacas come in a variety of natural colors, ranging from white to black with various shades of greys and browns (the international alpaca wool market officially recognizes 22 natural colors).

 The vicuña (Vicugna vicugna) is the smallest and most delicate of the four South American camelids.
-An adult vicuña typically reaches a height of between 2.5 and 2.8 feet (0.75 to 0.85 m) at the shoulder, with weights ranging from 77 to 130 pounds (35 to 59 kg).
+An adult vicuña typically reaches a height of between 2.5 and 2.8 feet (0.75 to 0.85 meters) at the shoulder, with weights ranging from 77 to 130 pounds (35 to 59 kilograms).

 Along with the guanaco, the vicuña is one of the two wild camelids in South America.
-Alpacas are domesticated descendents of the wild vicuña.
+Alpacas are domesticated descendants of the wild vicuña.

-Thanks to conservation efforts in recent decades, the current total vicuña population is just under 350,000, with the... largest population found in Peru (188,327).
-The IUCN Red List of Threatened Species ("Vicugna vicugna" entry) currently lists vicuñas as “of least concern.”
+Thanks to conservation efforts in recent decades, the current total vicuña population is just under 350,000, with the largest population found in Peru (188,327).
+The IUCN Red List of Threatened Species lists vicuñas as “of least concern.”

 The vicuña is the national animal of Peru and appears on the country’s coat of arms (as seen on the nuevo sol coin).
 They are also protected by law throughout the nation, but poaching remains a problem.

-Vicuña herds -- typically a family group comprising a male, several females and their young -- roam at altitudes of between 10,000 and 16,000 feet (3,050 to 4,870 m) above sea level (heights at which humans can suffer from altitude sickness).
-Guanacos are more widely distributed at heights ranging from sea level to 13,000 feet (3,900 m).
+Vicuña herds—typically a family group comprising a male, several females and their young—roam at altitudes of between 10,000 and 16,000 feet (3,050 to 4,870 meters) above sea level (heights at which humans can suffer from altitude sickness).
+Guanacos are more widely distributed at heights ranging from sea level to 13,000 feet (3,900 meters).
 Vicuñas, like guanacos, are shy and wary of intruders.
-They have excellent hearing, better eyesight than other camelids and can run at speeds of 30 miles per hour (50 km/h).
+They have excellent hearing, better eyesight than other camelids and can run at speeds of 30 miles per hour (50 kmh).
 Like other camelids, vicuñas can spit when threatened.